rapiddweller/rapiddweller-benerator-ce/doc/data_anonymization_concepts.md

 Anonymization is not done for fun but for privacy protection, so it is legitimate to reduce the anonymization check to the fields which are relevant for this purpose.
-In most applications, sensitive data is only a small part of all data and anonymization checking overhead is strongly reduced.
+In most applications, sensitive data is only a small part of all data, and anonymization checking overhead is strongly reduced.

 This restriction is defined by listing the fields to be checked in an